tjmehta/coworkers/README.md

 ## Clustering / Process management
 By default, coworkers will use clustering to give each queue consumer it's own process.
-Clustering is not required, you can manage coworker processes manually (see "Manual process management" below).
+Clustering is optional, you can manage coworker processes manually (see "Manual process management" below).

+Clustering is opinionated, it make the processes work as a unit:

+ * If a worker fails to startup and connect to rabbitmq, it will kill all the workers
+ * If a workers dies it will be attempted to be respawned w/ exponential backoff
+    * Use the following ENV variables to adjust behavior: `COWORKERS_RESPAWN_RETRY_ATTEMPTS`, `COWORKERS_RESPAWN_RETRY_MIN_TIMEOUT`, `COWORKERS_RESPAWN_RETRY_FACTOR`
+ * If a worker dies and repeatedly fails to create process and connect to rabbitmq it will crash the entire cluster

 ##### Clustering example: